 Handily, I’m in a position to do a bit of public service blogging again and bring you some tips for a successful and smiley camp.

 Understand that change is constant.
 Just because it’s daylight, dry and there are no flying pterodactyls doesn’t mean that situation will persist.
 Prepare for it to be dark, wet, windy and for biting beasts to appear, that way you can, at least, appear smugly organised.

 Get a roof box.
 An early family camping prep went something like this: write list, assemble kit, open car boot, look in dismay from pile of kit to boot, drive to nearest Halfords and buy roof box.
-A trailer, camel caravan or articulated lorry would suffice too.
+A trailer, camel caravan, articulated lorry or having an RV would suffice too.

 Practise.
 Might not make perfect, but certainly makes for not looking like an utter pillock who can’t put their tent up on a campsite.
 Likewise for anything that has instructions or requires some form of erecting.

 Write good lists.
 For the want of a nail and all that.
 I have to sit in silence and think really hard step-by-step about all the things we might need in order to construct an effective list.
 That might just be me – I did have to use check lists to get kids ready for school in the morning.